Step-by-step installation instructions are available in the Getting started section.

 • The cloud provider API is accessible from the cluster nodes.

-• For Yandex Cloud deployments with NAT Instance, the configuration for Yandex Cloud with NAT Instance is verified.
+• The configuration for Yandex Cloud with NAT Instance is verified.

 List of preflight skip flags…

-• --preflight-skip-registry-through-proxy — skip the check for access to the registry through a proxy server.
+• --preflight-skip-registry-through-proxy: Skip the check for accessing the registry through a proxy server.

-• --preflight-skip-deckhouse-user-check — skip deckhouse user existence check.
+• --preflight-skip-deckhouse-user-check: Skip the deckhouse user existence check.

 dhctl bootstrap \